|Pinebook Pro Review||navigate:back|

 I do not feel comfortable giving an individual person full access to my machine as the update script pulls also an arbitrary script from a git repo into /usr/share/mrfixit_updates/*/mrfixit_update.sh, and executes it.
 Right now, I pull updates manually via svn export https://github.com/mrfixit2001/updates_repo.git/branches/<version>/pinebook where <version> is a version such as v1.0, v1.1 etc and cherry pick what interests me.

 The default desktop environment is Mate.
 It came with a Pine64 branding and does not only look slick but is also fast and lightweight on the Pinebook Pro.
-I keep it, but renamed the default user rock, customized the panel, enabled focus follows mouse and stopped the terminal emulator from interpreting all kinds of key combinations meant for programs running under its control.
-The window border is only 1 pixel wide thereby making it hard to grab.
-It seems that Mate does not like custom xmodmaps.
+I kept it, but renamed the default user rock, customized the panel, enabled focus follows mouse and stopped the terminal emulator from interpreting all kinds of key combinations meant for programs running under its control.
+I also compiled a few programs which are not available in Debian; you may recognize the one running in the 4th virtual desktop.
+Mate sets the window border to 1 pixel thereby making it hard to grab.
+It appears that Mate does not like custom xmodmaps, either.

 Under longer periods of high cpu load, say compilation on multiple cores with make -j5 for 45 min, wifi constantly shuts down: